Frequently Asked Questions

 | Based on guidance from our DOE partners at Lawrence Livermore National Laboratory who process our FACTS submissions, we suggest planning for 60 calendar days to allow for sufficient time for the indices checks to clear.
 Though some indices checks may clear faster or take longer, this is the best estimate we have at this time.
 We understand this will impact start dates, projects, and events, and we are actively exploring ways to minimize these impacts and build in additional efficiencies to our local processes. |

 | Indices checks are applicable for two years.
 If the visitor has cleared an indices check within two-years of the current request that is being reviewed, they will not need to wait for another at this time.
 If you are unsure about their status or if the two-year cutoff is close, we suggest erring on the side of caution and planning for an additional 60 calendar days for access.
-If an individual is from a Sensitive Country but cleared an indices check over two years ago, such “repeat customers” may experience a shorter wait for their indices check, but to be safe, we still recommend you submit a request 60 days before site access is needed. |
+If an individual is from a Sensitive Country but cleared an indices check over two years ago, such “repeat customers” may experience a shorter wait for their indices check, but to be safe, we still recommend you submit a request 60 days before site access is needed.
+Indices checks apply for two years for both foreign national employees and affiliates as well.
+However, the lab regularly reviews upcoming renewals and submits them for new indices checks.
+This process is already in place and will continue; employees will not have to take any additional action. |

 Does this impact public events?